commhill/commhill.github.io/content/construction_updates/index.md

 If you would like to [propose or update content](https://github.com/commhill/commhill-org/issues/new) on this page, please keep in mind the [geographic boundary to Communications Hill](https://static-www.commhill.org/pdf/CommHill_neighprofilesPDF15017.pdf).
 Please only include construction projects within or bordering the neighborhood.

-_This page was last updated on July 30th, 2021._
+_This page was last updated on March 2nd, 2022._

 # KB Home's Residential Construction
 - The Village Center (retail) [will be located here](https://www.openstreetmap.org/way/833395521).
 For detailed plans for the Village Center [see this document](https://static-www.commhill.org/pdf/FilePDA1403505VillageCenter.pdf).